jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

-To give an example of architectural aspect that potentially has a sustainability impact, enabling the collection of information (e.g., energy consumption data) and then using that information to make smarter decisions is one.
-Other examples include making it possible to scale resources or resource selection processes performed in a sustainability-aware fashion.
+To give an example of architectural aspect that potentially has a sustainability impact, enabling the collection of information (e.g., energy consumption) and then using that information to make smarter decisions is one.
+For instance, understanding power consumption of individual nodes can be valuable input to future purchasing decisions or development efforts to improve the power consumption.

+Other architectural examples include making it possible to scale resources or resource selection processes performed in a sustainability-aware fashion.
 The use of communication primitives that maximise utility in a given problem (e.g., using multicast) or the use technologies that reduce the number or size of messages needed for a given task (e.g., binary encoding instead of textual) are some further examples.

-But there are likely also often tradeoffs, such as side-effects of architectural choices, e.g., dynamic scaling of a router network potentially impacting jitter.
+Of course, some of these aspects may have a major impact on sustainability, where others may only have a minor effect.
+There are also tradeoffs, such as side-effects of architectural choices, e.g., dynamic scaling of a router network potentially impacting jitter.

 This document discusses some of these architectural aspects and considerations related to them, and tries to give guidance where such